Bug report #21273

 I tried converting the layer into a shapefile, pasting the rule-based style into it, and there was exactly the same problem, so it is not a Geopackage issue.
 It seems to be that something in the rule-based style is preventing the editing tools from working properly.

 I saved one of the rule-based styles into a .qml with the shapefile, then I added it with this as the default style the map canvas in QGIS 2.18, and the snapping and node tool all worked with no problems, so it is definitely a QGIS 3 issue, and therefore, I have selected "Yes" to Regression in the options below.

 (I have set the bug Category to "Unknown", because I do not know whether it should be under "Digitizing" or "Symbology")

-#1 Updated by Steve Lowman almost 2 years ago
+#1 Updated by Steve Lowman over 2 years ago

 - File two sets of values - no min max at all.qml added

 - File only one set of values - min max scale range.qml added

 The problem does not occur with a rule-based style that has only one instance of each of the values.
 So, it seems to be something to do with the fact that there are two mentions of each field value in the rule.
 I tried removing all the scale dependencies from all of the rules, but the issue was still occurring then.